 All Spanish top ten riders of 2013 originally started their career in one of the big Spanish cycling teams of the early millenium.
-Five years after the financial crisis hit Europe only 50% of the top ten riders were still racing for Spanish teams and Euskaltel-Euskadi folded as the second WorldTour team at the end of that season.
+Five years after the financial crisis hit Europe only 4 of the top ten riders were still racing for Spanish teams in 2014, as Euskaltel-Euskadi folded at the end of the prior season.

-The average age of the best Spanish riders was 30,6 years and the only rider under 25 was the young Basque Ion Izagirre that moved to Movistar from Euskaltel-Euskadi to be a high-level domestique for Alejandro Valverde and Nairo Quintana.
+The average age of the best Spanish riders was 30,9 years and the youngest rider in those top10 was Benat Intxausti, and we ksadly know how his development continued.
+The best spanish rider under 25 was the young Basque Ion Izagirre (621 FC points) that moved to Movistar from Euskaltel-Euskadi to be a high-level domestique for Alejandro Valverde and Nairo Quintana.
 At the end of 2016 Ion Izagirre left Movistar to Bahrain-Merida to have more leadership roles, a move ever so symptomatical of the cycling problem in Spain.
 The second Euskaltel-Euskadi rider from that top ten is Samuel Sanchez (An olympic gold medalist) that didn’t find a contract until February 2014 when he got a one-year contract with BMC.
 The best Spanish riders are aging and younger riders have to leave for foreign teams to get bigger roles, while development riders don’t have the space to back this great generation up.

 Spanish cycling resurgence?